manasa-arun/python/content/en/Tips/how-do-i-get-last-element-of-a-list.md

 In this article, we'll take a look at some of the most common ways to get the last element in a list in Python.

-First, we will cover the simplest methods with simple examples in a pythonic way.
+First, we will cover the simplest methods with simple examples in a Pythonic way.

 ## What is a List ?